undyau/meos-oz/code/installer/readme.txt

   30 December 2024 4.0.1578.0
  - Merge changes from 4.0.1578 MeOS (a.k.a 4.0 rel 3)
+ - Use club long name on season ticket import

   05 December 2024 4.0.1543.5
 - Update urls to use https for online punches and results